Felix Ehrenhaft: Middle years

 In 1907, the reality of atoms was still disputed but Albert Einstein and Marian Smoluchowski had both recently given accounts of Brownian motion in liquids, strongly supporting the atomic theory.
 Though Theodor Svedberg had made important demonstrations of Brownian motion in colloids, Ehrenhaft extended the work to make observations of particles of silver in air.
 The greater mean free path of air made for a sterner test of the reality of atoms.
 Ehrenhaft was awarded the Lieben Prize of the Vienna Academy of Sciences for his work.

-In 1908, he married Olga Steindler.
+In 1908, he married physicist Olga Steindler.
+They had two children, Johannes Leopold Friedrich, born on 10 October 1915, and Anna Maria Luise, born 19 February 1917.
+Both emigrated to the United States in the 1930s.

 Ehrenhaft adapted his apparatus to measure the elementary charge and subsequently became involved in a bitter controversy with Robert Millikan, claiming to have measured an electric charge less than that of a single electron, Millikan being passed over for the 1920 Nobel Prize in physics owing to the unresolved nature of the debate.
 Controversy eventually subsided as more and more physicists were swayed by Millikan's results but even as late as 1940, Albert Einstein wrote:

 Even while controversy raged on sub-electronic charges, Ehrenhaft made important and substantial contributions to physics including the demonstration of photophoresis and other effects on the interaction of particles with light.
 Some of these effects have subsequently been explained in terms of existing phenomena, but some still remain poorly understood.
 He became professor of experimental physics at Vienna in 1920 and was known as a conscientious researcher and effective lecturer though single-minded to the point of absurdity.
 Albert Einstein was a frequent visitor to his home.
 Following the Anschluss in 1938, Ehrenhaft emigrated, first to England, then to the U.S. where he became a citizen.